 Eva Woods Peiró

+Eva Woods Peiró has taught and mentored in the Media Studies, Latin American and Latinx Studies, Women’s Studies and International Studies Programs.
 She is the author of White Gypsies: Race and Stardom in Spanish Musicals (Minnesota UP, 2012) and is the co-editor of the collected volume of essays Seeing Spain: Vision and Modernity, 1868-1936 (Berg, 2005).
-She is currently collaboring with Lisa Paravisini-Gebert on the ebook, Porfirio Rubirosa: Masculinity, Race and the Transnational Subject, and is one of the authors of the in-progress book, Cinema and the Mediation of Everyday Life: An Oral History of Spanish Cinemagoing in the 1940s and 50s.
-Her articles have appeared in the Journal of Spanish Cultural Studies, the Arizona Journal of Hispanic Cultural Studies, Studies in Hispanic Cinemas, Letras Peninsulares and in the collections Performance and Spanish Film; Le cinéma espagnol: histoire et culture; The Blackwell Companion to Spanish Cinema; Latin American and Latino Icons.
-Models and Theories of Cultural Iconicity; El cine y la transición política en España (1975-1982); Burning Darkness: A Half Century of Spanish Cinema; Gender and Spanish Cinema; and Spanish Popular Cinema.
+She is one of the authors of the forthcoming Cinema and the Mediation of Everyday Life: An Oral History of Spanish Cinemagoing in the 1940s and 50s.
+Her articles on Spanish cinema have appeared in the Journal of Spanish Cultural Studies, Arizona Journal of Hispanic Cultural Studies, Studies in Spanish and Latin American Cinemas, Letras Peninsulares and in the collections Performance and Spanish Film, The Blackwell Companion to Spanish Cinema, Burning Darkness: A Half Century of Spanish Cinema, Gender and Spanish Cinema, and Spanish Popular Cinema.
+Her current projects focus on Spanish film magazines of the 1920s and 30s and contemporary Spanish-transnational digital cinema.